Facebook

 Case study:

 Lyn believes that she has referenced all her sources appropriately.
-However, through careless note-taking, she has overlooked that she paraphrased a source and left it uncited.
+However, through careless note-taking, she has overlooked that she paraphrased a source but left it uncited.

-Even though Lyn left a source uncited unintentionally, she may face an allegation of having breached academic integrity.
+Even though Lyn left a source uncited unintentionally, she may face an allegation of having breached academic integrity standards.

 Don’t ever let someone else do your assessment!
 You are enrolled at Deakin to learn and will graduate with a qualification by demonstrating learning outcomes to the University.
-If something or someone else completes an assessment for you – for example, writes your essay or sits your exam – then you do not deserve that qualification.
+If something or someone else completes an assessment for you – for example, writes your essay or sits your exam – then you have not earned that qualification.

 There are some common pitfalls.